Congratulations on being accepted to an Alliance study abroad program!

 Students can apply for a Chinese student visa through our visa agent, Travisa.
 If you have additional questions regarding the visa process, please contact your Program Advisor.

 When should I secure my visa?

 You first need a valid passport.
-Once you have that, you must wait to mail your passport and visa application materials to Oasis China Visa in DC until you receive an Admission Notice letter from your Chinese host university.
-(Students who are not US citizens may also receive a JW202 form.)
-These visa documents are mailed to students from the Alliance as follows:
+Once you have that, you must wait until you receive an Admission Notice letter from your Chinese host university.
+(Students may also receive a JW202 form.)
+After you have received this Admission Notice letter, you will be able to mail your passport and visa application materials to Travisa.
+The Admission Notice and JW202 visa documents are mailed to students from the Alliance as follows:

 - Fall students - late July